luc-j-bourhis/blog-obsolete/content/en/relativity-groups/index.md

 In case (III^+^), we recognise a Lorentz boost, parametrised by the rapidity $$\varphi$$ and the direction of the boost $$\hat{u}$$.
 The case (III^-^) is not mainstream but time and space are mixed as two spatial coordinates would be by a rotation of angle $$\varphi$$, hence the name "rotation in spacetime".

-Thus it would seem we have failed, since we not only recovered Galilean and Lorentz transforms but also two exotic groups which have never played any role in physics.
-But we can prune them with an additional hypothesis.
+Thus it would seem we have failed, since we not only recovered Galilean and Lorentz transforms but two other groups.
+The rotations of spacetime are definitively "exotic" in the sense that they have never played any role in physics: it is rather puzzling they appear and it is very desirable we find a criteria to eliminate them.
+The synchrony group is important on the contrary as a way to formalise the conventionality of synchronicity which plays a very important role when considering experimental aspects, either real experiments or gedanken ones.
+Nevertheless it turns out that we can prune both the rotations and the synchrony group with just one additional hypothesis.

 ## Causality